 Yes, each site can have 5 visitors.
 Registered campers are responsible for their visitors.

 Visitor Parking: $10 per day

 Visitor parking is limited inside the campground.
-There is a maximum of 2 visitor parking passes per site and visitors must park in the designated area.
 NO DOUBLE PARKING ON SITES and NO PARKING ON GRASS.

 Free Parking is available in the Day Use parking lot until 10 pm during the peak season.